harripd/H2MMpythonlib/docs/source/FOptimizationTutorial.rst

 Loop Based Analysis
 -------------------

-Since we need to compare different models, it is generally more usefull to run the analysis in a loop, and then compare the different optimizations.
+Since we need to compare different models, it is generally more useful to run the analysis in a loop, and then compare the different optimizations.

 In particular, the *ICL* is very useful in identifying the best model.

-We will also now use a data set with 3 detectors, so that we can see how different detector numbers affect the analylsis code.
+We will also now use a data set with 3 detectors, so that we can see how different detector numbers affect the analysis code.

 .. code-block::